cables-gl/cables/src/ops/base/Ops.Ui.Comment/Ops.Ui.Comment.md

-Tthis can be useful to document your patch.
+This can be useful to document your patch.
 It does not have an effect on the patch itself.